RENCI-NRIG/x-cite/theme1/PE103/vcs.md

 Wikipedia has a [fairly long list][vcs-list] of version control systems, each of them varying in practical usage and in implementation details.

-Today [Git][git] is the most popular version control system in use.
-Git appears to have "won", so Git is what we will be discussing here.
+These days [Git][git] is the most popular version control system in use.
+Git appears to have "won", and so Git is what we will be discussing here.

 [vcs-list]: https://en.wikipedia.org/wiki/List_of_version-control_software
 [git]: https://git-scm.com/